kohlten/Coda/README.md

 # Coda Compression Program
 Simple compression and decompression program with optional encryption.

-DEV BRANCH
-Will have new features but also bugs waiting to be fixed.

 From most import to least important.

 ### Dependencies: